-The vision, goals, objectives and strategies presented in South Carolina's Digital Equity plan align with the Broadband, Equity, Access and Deployment (BEAD) program being run by the South Carolina Broadband Office (SCBBO).
-Similar to the SCBBO, the DOD's ultimate goal is to extend high-speed Broadband connections to the people of South Carolina while simultaneously increase affordability and the likelihood of use of the high-speed Broadband.
-The Five-Year timeline developed by the DOD was aligned with, and coordinated through the SCBBO including plan development, stakeholder engagement and plan implementation.
+The vision, goals, objectives, and strategies presented in South Carolina's Digital Equity plan align with the Broadband, Equity, Access, and Deployment (BEAD) program being run by the South Carolina Broadband Office (SCBBO).
+Similar to the SCBBO, the DOD's goal is to extend high-speed Broadband connections to the people of South Carolina while simultaneously increase affordability and the likelihood of use of the high-speed Broadband.
+The Five-Year timeline developed by the DOD was reviewed by, aligned with, and coordinated through the SCBBO including plan development, stakeholder engagement and plan implementation.
+The DOD intends to leverage BEAD non-deployment funds to compliment and enhance Digital Equity Funds provided through the Capacity Grants.

 The South Carolina Digital Equity Plan involves the coordinated efforts of DOD and SCBBO, but also many state agencies, nonprofits, and community organizations and most importantly the ISPs and citizens of South Carolina.
+Many of those same partners referenced in the SCBBO's BEAD Five-Year Plan, serve or will serve on the BBAC.
+The BBAC will be a mechanism for consultation and outreach of both the DOD and SCBBO for capacity grant and non-deployment uses of BEAD as well as provide a conduit for coordination on non-deployment projects and capacity grant funds.
 The eligible uses of BEAD-planning and research, deployment, adoption and use programs, and workforce development are all considered and incorporated into this plan for the betterment of the citizens of South Carolina.
+For instance, one of the goals of the non-deployment funding for the SCBBO is the establishment of apprenticeship programs.
+As part of its workforce development initiatives, the DOD intends to partner with SCBBO, ISPs, HBCUs, and technical schools to develop, publicize and implement apprenticeship programs in GIS, cybersecurity, and data science.

 The DOD will periodically review, evaluate, and modify this plan to conform with the changing Digital Equity needs of the people of South Carolina.
-For instance, the DOD will conduct an annual poll using its monthly newsletter and the BBAC to assess the efficacy of this plan.
-The results of the poll will assist in adjusting the plan to accommodate gaps that have not been identified during the drafting of the plan.
-Additionally, the DOD will track its progress towards achieving the goals outlined in this plan by using the Better-Internet Survey in 2025 and 2029.
+For instance, each year, the DOD will conduct a poll using its monthly newsletter and the BBAC to assess the efficacy of this plan.
+The results of the poll will assist DOD in adjusting and incorporating new data, goals, and implementation strategies in the Plan to accommodate gaps that have not been identified during the drafting of the Plan.
+Additionally, the DOD will track its progress towards achieving the goals outlined in this Plan by using the Better-Internet Survey in 2025 and 2029.